nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13-1">
 ### 13.1 C++ Code

 Exiv2 is written in C++.
 Prior to v0.28, the code was written to the C++ 1998 Standard and makes considerable use of STL containers such as vector, map, set, string and many others.
-The code started life as a 32-bit library on Unix and today builds on 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and several editions of Visual Studio).
+The code started life as a 32-bit library on Unix and today builds on 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and 7 editions of Visual Studio).
+It can be build by GCC or Clang.
 Although the Exiv2 project has never supported Mobile Platforms or Embedded Systems, it should be possible to build for other platforms with modest effort.

 The code has taken a great deal of inspiration from the book [Design Patterns: Elements of Reusable Object=Oriented Software](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/).